 Expansion vessels working conjunction / compliment pressure relief valves, in particular in handling smaller variances in water pressure / expansion and contraction.
 Expansion vessels can be integral or exterior to the boiler itself.
 There are different designs, shapes colours, etc.

 They will often look something like the diagram above.
-So as the water pressure rises slightly the diaphragm will stretch compressing the air above and then when the pressure falls the reverse happens.
+So as the water pressure rises slightly the diaphragm, often made of rubber material, will stretch compressing the air above and then when the pressure falls the reverse happens.

 Like pressure relief valves, expansion tanks can fail too, especially if the water and air tight seal between the air and water areas of the tank is broken.
 If that happens on a expansion vessel then water will enter the area for air and can cause the boiler pressure to drop, sometimes enough to stop the boiler working.